kevinbell140/db_project2/README.md

 ### Stephen's stored procedures

-- Days of the week sorted by highest grossing film
+- Highest grossing film grouped by the day of the week, sum the total gross as well
-- Famous quotes sorted by highest film budget
+- Famous quotes sorted by highest film budget group by blocks of budgets (100m - 50m, 50m - 25m etc.)

 ### Kevin's stored procedures

--
+- Actors where they are also a producer in more than one film
 -

 ### Lindsey's stored procedures